 3 star rating for Five Cays Beach by Visit Turks and Caicos Islands

-The water here is clean and shallow, but the beach is exposed to the regular southeast trade winds and can be a little bit choppy at times.
+The beach doesn't typically experience large waves, however it is exposed to the regular southeast trade winds and can be a little bit choppy at times.

 Due to being situated in the village of Five Cays, privacy can be lacking at times.
-The popular Bugaloo’s Restaurant is located at the south end of this beach.
+The popular Bugaloo’s Restaurant is located at the southwest end of this beach.